fenixkz/rl_journey/Lesson-4/theory.md

 This clipping mechanism is surprisingly simple yet incredibly effective at stabilizing training.
 It ensures that the policy changes in a more gradual and controlled manner, making PPO much less sensitive to hyperparameter choices and more robust overall compared to older policy gradient methods.

+---

 On hidden detail for people without big expertise in deep learning is how exactly does PPO prevents the radical policy updates.
 If a data sample from batch results in ratio > $1+\epsilon$ and positive advantage, then the clip becomes active and replaces the $r_t$ term with a constant $1+\epsilon$.
 Because the objective function is now a multiplication of two constants, then it means that the gradients are all zero.
 Or in other words, the data samples that forces the algorithm to clip the ratio contribute no effect to weight updates.

 And if we consider a case where the ratio > $1+\epsilon$, but the advantage is negative, we can see the magic of min operator.
-The result of $r_t \cdot A$ is going to be less than $1+\epsilon \cdot A$, so min operator chooses the first term and gradients will flow and update the policy weights.
+The result of $r_t A_t$ is going to be less than $(1+\epsilon)  A_t$, so min operator chooses the first term and gradients will flow and update the policy weights.

 ---